AbdulazizRakhmatullaev/pos/README.md

 - - for Mac/Linux
   - export folder_path="you whole folder path where files are stored"
 - - For Windows
-  - set folder_path="you whole folder path where files stored"
+  - set folder_path="you whole folder path where files are stored"

 - 2. You need connection string, set the variable "database_url"
 - - For Mac/Linux